BirdeeHub/birdeevim/README.md

 ### Another Neovim flake

 ## Attention: This repo is unfinished.
-#### The lua hasnt been cleaned up enough, it has dap and dap-ui
+#### It has dap and dap-ui but no debuggers for languages
-#### but no debuggers for languages and no auto formatters.
+#### and no auto formatters.

 The idea is, replace lazy and mason with nix, keep everything else in lua.
 I am managing LSP's with nvim-lspconfig, and will be managing debuggers with regular dap stuff when I get to it.
 Fully reproducble package management, reasonably non-painful config.
 This is my first time using nix.
+I'm also semi new to neovim but I like it a lot.
 So I wanted my scheme to be simple.
 I also wanted to be able to copy paste setup functions for new plugins right into my lua rather than adding hooks for a DSL.